SU-Hongs/UROP_mining/README.md

-# UROP 1100E Causality Mining
+# UROP
+### Mining Causality from Colocation Patterns by Approximating Direct Causes from Granger Causes

 run "python script.py" in the terminal to visualize the interactions between different objects;